kinnala/scikit-fem/docs/gettingstarted.rst

 =================

 This tutorial introduces you to scikit-fem.
-It assumes that you are familiar with the basics of the finite element method and how the method relates to partial differential equations.
+It assumes that you are familiar with the basics of the finite element method.

 Step 0: Install scikit-fem
 ==========================